Script 1621: CCT Incentives Automation

 Walking Through the Code

-• The script merges the two dataframes using an inner join on specified columns, ensuring that only rows with matching values in both dataframes are retained.
+• The script merges the two dataframes (gSheetsDf and inputDf) using an inner join.
+This merge is performed on specific columns: ‘A’, ‘D’, ‘G’ from gSheetsDf and ‘CCT_sourcetemplate’, ‘Model’, ‘Incentive Number’ from inputDf.
+The inner join ensures that only rows with matching values in these columns are retained.

-• After merging, the script populates the ‘Description Line 2’ column in the merged dataframe with data from column ‘F’ of the Google Sheets dataframe.
+• After merging, the script populates the ‘Description Line 2’ column in the merged dataframe (mergedDf) with values from column ‘F’ of gSheetsDf.

 Vitals